Why isn't this working?

 But, hesitation didn't have to keep me.

 A response was all that was being asked.
 Not beautiful brush strokes or foreknowledge of lines drawn, just a simple willingness to let go of knowing.
-To let go of myself and let response carry me in bleeding colors and lines I can't understand.
+A surrender of self to allow response to carry me in bleeding colors and lines that I can't understand.

 Because it's there, in the mess of mixing colors, that a masterpiece is made.